golobby/orm/README.md

 go install github.com/golobby/orm
 ```

+### Features
+- No reflection (we use reflection one time in initializing)
+- No code generation
+- Query builder
+- Binding query results to entities
+- Supports relationship types
+  - HasMany
+  - HasOne
+  - BelongsTo
+  - ManyToMany

 ### Getting Started

 Let's imagine we are going to build a simple blogging application that has 3 entities, `Comment`, `Post`, `Category`.
 To